DON’T MISS

 Top 8 most picturesque towns and villages in Germany

 Looking for a quiet weekend away from the city?
 German towns and villages are the perfect place to relax and explore, with their fairytale feel and quaint atmosphere.
 While German cities are known for their fast-paced productivity, villages in Germany are the exact opposite - peaceful and rural, with a slow pace of life.
-Here are some of the best German villages you can visit!

 1. Rothenburg ob der Tauber

-Rothenburg ob der Tauber, located in Bavaria, has traditional cobbled walkways running through the town and there are many well-preserved buildings for visitors to explore.
+Rothenburg ob der Tauber, located in Bavaria, has traditional cobbled walkways running through the town, and there are many well-preserved buildings for visitors to explore.
 It is one of the only three towns left in Germany that have intact city walls.
 Rothenburg is home to just over 11.000 inhabitants and has been used as the set of many movies, including Chitty Chitty Bang Bang and one of the Harry Potter films.

 Rothenburg ob der Tauber in Germany